brandonbloom/brandonbloom.github.io/source/_posts/2013-06-26-slurp-and-spit.md

 ```

 Just this one little tweak and this bad boy is production ready.
 Clojure
 programmers can use Java's `File.renameTo` method.
+See below.

 Remember to configure your backups!